steno-aarhus/sdcar/hiring/dif-project/research-software-engineer.md

 -   Creating and running training sessions related to the DIF and to general computational analysis skills

+*Note*, while the team as a whole will need to complete these tasks, any individual member of the team *does not* need to do all these tasks and instead will be assigned specific sections of the project.

-Responsibilities **specific to the research software engineer** include:
+### research software engineer responsibilities

 -   Building and developing RESTful APIs (or APIs in general) for the DIF
 -   Reviewing contributed code and documentation text
--   Assisting with or developing tools for improving analysis and workflow pipelines (e.g. making Python/R packages and scripts)
+-   Assisting with or developing tools for improving analysis and workflow pipelines related to using the DIF (e.g. making Python/R packages and scripts)

-*Note*, since we anticipate that work on the DIF project will not take up all full-time work, depending on the applicant’s interest, we encourage and support the research software engineer to pursue their own or collaborate on research outside of the project time.
+*Note*, we anticipate that work on the DIF project will not take up all full-time work, so depending on the applicant’s interest, we encourage and support the research software engineer to pursue their own or collaborate on research projects outside of the project time.
 There are many opportunities for research, networking, and collaboration within SDCA and across Denmark.

 ## Qualifications and experiences

+### Team-wide qualifications

 All team members’ should have at a minimum these **required** qualifications and experiences: